PETITION FOR BRIGGS FOR CANCER IMMUNOTHERAPY FOR ALL - A New Era

 Thanks for coming here in Briggs's memory.
 I tried for a year to get access to the immunotherapy that could have saved her.
 Four days after I heard we had a chance, she died of complications brought on in what was meant to be a short hospital stay.
 It should never have been so close, and no-one should ever go through all Briggs did.

-Medical errors are the 3rd leading cause of death in the U.S., after cancer and heart disease, and of course cancer patients are among the most vulnerable.
-The tragedy of this new era not being prioritized is that it can significantly reduce hospital admissions and medical errors while superseding chemotherapy, radiation, and most cancer surgeries.
+Medical errors are the 3rd leading cause of death in the U.S., after cancer and heart disease.
+With cancer patients among the most vulnerable, the tragedy of this new era not being prioritized is that it can significantly reduce hospital admissions and medical errors while ultimately eliminating chemotherapy, radiation, and most cancer surgeries.

 Cancer disguises itself.
-Immunotherapy alerts the immune system to it or does such things as block the disguise.
-The immunotherapeutic vaccine (curative not preventive) I'd been pursuing for Briggs had brought complete remissions in stage IV colorectal cancer in its very first trial; but a major pharmaceutical company had bought the rights.
+Immunotherapy alerts the immune system to cancer cells or does such things as block the disguise.
+The one I'd been pursuing for Briggs brought complete remissions in stage IV colorectal cancer in its very first trial; but a major pharmaceutical company had bought the rights.
 It's no longer in development for colorectal cancer at a time when millennials and Gen X-ers' rates have shot up, attributed to environmental factors.
 One recent estimate is that anyone born after 1990 now has double the risk.

 The rate of melanoma has doubled since the 1970s.
 In the UK it's 5 times as much.
 One of the professors on this petition led development of an immunotherapy that put President Jimmy Carter's stage IV melanoma into remission at the end of 2016.
 That was despite it having already spread to his liver and brain.
 He himself said he had only months to live without it.

-In June, 2018 this Guardian article reported that immunotherapy has now been used to save a 49-year-old woman with terminal breast cancer: Doctors Hail World First in Breast Cancer.
+In June, 2018 a Guardian article, Doctors Hail World First in Breast Cancer, reported that immunotherapy has now been used to save a 49-year-old woman with terminal breast cancer:

-On August 16, 2018 Presidential Medal of Freedom honoree Aretha Franklin died from pancreatic cancer.
-In an article in the Medical Journal of Australia's MJA InSight on the history of immunotherapy, which dates back to major hospitals in 1890s New York, I cited an immunotherapy that brought a complete remission in stage IV pancreatic cancer.
-That was in 2005, long before actors Alan Rickman and Patrick Swayze, Apple founder Steve Jobs, and 60 Minutes executive producer Don Hewitt also died of it.
+On August 16, 2018 singer and activist Aretha Franklin died of pancreatic cancer.
+In an article in the Medical Journal of Australia's MJA InSight on the history of immunotherapy, which dates back to major hospitals in 1890s New York, I mentioned an immunotherapy bringing a complete remission in stage IV pancreatic cancer.
+That was in 2005, long before it also took actors Alan Rickman and Patrick Swayze, and Apple founder Steve Jobs.
+It's still not in development.

 On August 24, 2018 Senator John McCain's family announced he had decided to discontinue treatment for his grade IV brain cancer.
 Just a day later, he died.
 A contact of mine, the Vice Chair of Neurosurgery at University of California, Los Angeles, has used immunotherapy in John's type of long-incurable cancer since 2003.
 It also took Senator Ted Kennedy and, in 2015, former Vice President Joe Biden's son Beau, at 46.
 One of Professor Liau's first patients was a swimming and water-polo coach.
 At 33, his wife was pregnant with their second child when he was given two months to live.
 Fifteen years later, he still sends Professor Liau flowers (and a new MRI) every year.

-Immunotherapy has also worked in acute leukemia after other treatment failed.
-At the Children's Hospital of Philadelphia a 6-year-old girl's condition was considered terminal, but a test after 3 weeks showed no sign of cancer.
+Immunotherapy has also worked in acute leukemia after all other treatment failed.
+At the Children's Hospital of Philadelphia a 6-year-old girl's tests after 3 weeks showed no sign of cancer.
 60 Minutes later ran a story on it.
 That was in 2012.
-It took 6 years for that treatment to be developed enough for the Food and Drug Administration to approve its first trial.
+She's still cancer-free, and yet it's taken 6 long years for that treatment to be developed enough for the Food and Drug Administration to approve its first trial.